If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate

 About the Varomorus Propane Insect Fogger

-With this propane fogger, beekeepers are promised a quick application of oxalic acid.
+With this propane fogger, you get a quick application of oxalic acid.
 Varomorus says you can do it in 25 minutes.
 A number of features make this propane oxalic acid fogger stand out from others.
 Let us look at them among other evaluation points in this review.

 - The fuel used in the Varomorus fogger is propane gas.
 It allows the fogger to heat up quickly.

 - Additionally, propane burns in a very hot flame.
 It keeps the fogger constantly hot to heat up oxalic acid quickly.

 The Varomorus Propane Insect Fogger is nicely sized for use.
 It is 470mm long and 150mm wide.
 Its height is 300mm only.
 It is also relatively light, even with a propane tank filled with oxalic acid solution.
 The fogger is great for the professional application of oxalic acid.

 Pros and Cons

 - The fogger comes in two versions.
 One is adapted to use the European propane tank and the other takes an American propane tank.
 Beekeepers should get equipment that is usable in their region.

 - Once hot, a small amount of propane is needed to maintain the high temperature needed in the fogger.
 A crack in the gas outlet is all you need.

 - The oxalic acid fogger comes with an oxalic acid tank upon purchase.
 Beekeepers do not have to worry about this all-important part.

 - Beekeepers have great control over the amount of oxalic acid solution that goes into the fogger coil area.
 A gravity-fed system is used in the fogger.

 - This fogger works with ease and lasts for a long time.
 Used well, it gives you great value and becomes valuable hive management equipment.

 - I think the fogger could do with a handle and grips.
 It may prove a little difficult to use for beginner beekeepers.
 Use both hands to operate the fogger for best results.
 One hand holds the fogger while the other operates the fogger.